jjjk123/Team1_Gene_Prioritization_GNN/README.md

 ### How to use this repository?

-Everyone is welcome to clone this repository and build upon the project, for example, to expand the benchmarking of network-based methods for identifying disease-associated genes, or to obtain a functional XGDAG environment and geneDRAGNN setup.
+Everyone is welcome to clone this repository and build upon the project, for example, to expand the benchmarking of network-based methods for identifying disease-associated genes, or to obtain a functional XGDAG and geneDRAGNN setup.

 ### Software:

 #### 1. geneDRAGNN

-This project demonstrates how to use the pretrained model from the geneDRAGNN repository to generate disease relevance scores for genes using a Multi-Layer Perceptron (MLP) model trained on lung adenocarcinoma (LUAD) data.
+We demonstrate below how to use the pretrained model from the geneDRAGNN repository to generate disease-gene scores using a Multi-Layer Perceptron (MLP) model trained on lung adenocarcinoma (LUAD) data.

 🔍 What This Does
-- Loads a pretrained MLP model: MLP_node_trial99.ckpt
+- loads a pretrained MLP model: MLP_node_trial99.ckpt
-- Accepts node features of shape (N, 107)
+- accepts node features of shape (N, 107)
-- Outputs predicted gene scores in gene_scores.csv
+- outputs predicted gene scores in gene_scores.csv

-🧪 Setup
+🚀 How to Run

 1. Clone the Repo
 git clone https://github.com/hanikhatib/geneDRAGNN.git